-In terms of the Promotion of Access to Information Act, all private bodies (entities mentioned above as defined in PAIA) and public bodies (mainly state departments and state administrations as defined in PAIA) must give access to their records if a party requests a record in terms of PAIA.
-It is accordingly important to:
+In terms of the Promotion of Access to Information Act, all private bodies (entities mentioned above as defined in PAIA) and public bodies (mainly state departments and state administrations as defined in PAIA) must give access to their records, if someone requests a record in terms of PAIA.
+So it is important to:

 - understand what a record is;